EPFO To Seek Stay On Karnataka High Court Verdict On Foreign Workers Inclusion

 The grounds for appeal, according to the person quoted above, is that the provisions contested is within the ambit of the principle of reciprocity, whereby individuals of two nations will be accorded similar treatment on the foreign soil of the two countries involved.

 An initial estimate indicates that over 1 lakh foreign nationals are currently working in India, from both SSA and non-SSA countries.
-SSA refers to Social Security Agreement, and India has an operating SSA with 21 countries.
+SSA refers to Social Security Agreement, and India has an operating SSA with 21 countries, notably excluding the United States and the United Kingdom.